 Splash Lubrication: GX390s and their clones are splash lubricated.
 Which means that their means of getting oil to the engines critical components involves the connecting rod splashing oil up onto the internal components of the engine.
 Splash lubricated engines do not have oil filters, which leads to dirty contaminated oil very quickly.
 This is a very archaic way of lubricating an engine(but its cost effective) and greatly reduces the engines life/reliability.
 To extend the engines life, the oil must be changed very frequently.

-More advanced engines such as our 625s and V-Twins (Vanguard, Predator 670, Honda) are Pressurized Lubricated, which means that there is an oil pump physically pumping oil and delivering it through small channels in the engine, to high priority areas such as the connecting rod journal.
+More advanced engines such as ZS 625s and V-Twins (Vanguard, Predator 670, Honda) are Pressurized Lubricated, which means that there is an oil pump physically pumping oil and delivering it through small channels in the engine, to high priority areas such as the connecting rod journal.

 Why is this important in a golf cart?